Welcome to the Elkstones website.

 We hope you enjoy navigating the various pages and find it interesting and informative.

-Life is still very strange in Elkstones due to ongoing Covid restrictions although with the latest government announcements it seems as though, hopefully, there is light at the end of this very long tunnel.
+Life is gradually getting back to normal after the pandemic although in Elkstones some things have never changed.
+Livestock need caring for and crops need tending regardless.
 Thankfully many villagers have now had their vaccinations and we are looking forward to socialising again in the near future.
-In the meantime don’t forget that if you live in Elkstones and need any help with shopping, collecting prescriptions etc or just fancy a chat please email email@example.com and we will try and arrange help.
+In the meantime don’t forget that if you live in Elkstones and need any help with shopping, collecting prescriptions etc or just fancy a chat please email firstname.lastname@example.org and we will try and arrange help

 Thanks go to Rob Faulkner for compiling the Graves section of the Archives to be found on this website.
 This has been a real labour of love as many graves are so badly damaged they have been difficult to decipher.
 We hope this and other areas of the website will be enjoyed by many.
 We really value your feedback email@example.com